-In the Philippines, there are dozens of active and duly licensed stock brokerage firms.
+There are dozens of active and duly licensed stock brokerage firms in the Philippines.
 Want to see which ones are preferred by PinoyMoneyTalk members?

-When you make a buy or sell transaction in the PSE, you are automatically charged VAT and stock transaction taxes for every completed trade.
+When you make a buy or sell transaction in the PSE, you are automatically charged VAT and stock transaction taxes for every trade.
 That means there is no need anymore to pay separate income tax or capital gains tax for your stock investments.

-Are stock investments guaranteed?
+Are stock investments safe or guaranteed?

 Happy smart investing!

 *For FREE stock market tips and recommendations, sign up with PinoyInvestor.

 5 thoughts on “How to Invest In the Philippine Stock Market in 2020”